B.A., History, Westmont College

 He has taught in the Entrada Scholars summer program in the past and hopes to do so again.

-See a partial list of Daniel Miller's publications.
+See a partial list of Dan Miller's publications.

 Read Dan Miller's posts on Historical Horizons, the history department blog.